The Thermodynamic Properties of Warped Taub-NUT AdS Black String: Introduction

 The paper is organized as follows: In the next section, we will yield warped Taub-NUT AdS black string obtained by solving Einstein equation with a negative cosmological constant in five-dimensional spacetime.
-In section 3, we will calculate a free energy and an entropy through counting of the quantized modes obtained by using a WKB approximation and show how such entropy is expressed in terms of a cutoff parameter and a black hole's area.
-Next we will explore the entropy in the case of Taub-bolt and show it is also proportional to being quadratically divergent in a cutoff parameter.
+In section 3, we will calculate an entropy and show how such entropy is expressed in terms of a cutoff parameter and a black hole's area.
+Next, in the case of Taub-Bolt, we will explore the entropy and show it is also proportional to being quadratically divergent in a cutoff parameter.
+In section 4, when a cosmological constant is treated as a pressure, we will explicitly calculate the thermodynamic quantities such as the entropy, the enthalpy, the specific heat, the temperature, the thermodynamic volume, and the Gibbs free energy.
+We will discuss their extended thermodynamic properties.
 In the last section, we will give our conclusion.